 Provide the job descriptions for key personnel listed in the application.
-Keep each job description to one page in length as much as is possible.
+Keep each job description to one page in length.
 Include the role, responsibilities, and qualifications of proposed project staff.
 For the purposes of this application, key personnel are individuals who are funded by this award or person(s) conducting activities central to this program.